 - The pain and suffering prior to the death

 - The loss of financial support, earnings, and economic benefits

 - The loss of parenting and other household services

 - Funeral and burial expenses

 In some situations, there can be punitive and other significant damages awarded by the jury or judge deciding the award.
 Many cases also receive an award of attorney’s fees for the lawsuit.

 Examples of Jail and Prison Death Settlements

-Best of all, you can afford to have our legal team on your side without paying a single penny out of pocket.
-It costs absolutely nothing to get started, and if your case is unsuccessful for any reason, you owe us nothing.
+It costs absolutely to get started.
+If your case is unsuccessful for any reason, you owe us nothing.